TanStack/table/docs/installation.md

 $ yarn add react-table@next
 ```

-> NOTE: `@next` is only required tempororarily while work on the alpha and beta versions are still shifting.
+> NOTE: `@next` is only required temporarily while work on the alpha and beta versions are still shifting.

 To import React Table: